Revamping Mental Health?

 3. Live thankfully.

 What you focus on in life generally starts to appear bigger than it really is.
-Like looking through a microscope, the closer you look, the bigger it gets, the more it fills your vision, consumes your time and starts to direct your energy.
+Like looking through a microscope, the closer you look, the ‘bigger’ it gets, the more it fills your vision, consumes your time and starts to direct your energy.
 So choose to look at the good stuff.

-Deliberately choosing to focus on worthy, loving, kind, good, encouraging things as an habitual practice – even amid global thunderstorms of negativity – is the ultimate antidepressant.
-Consistently being thankful (having an Attitude of Gratitude) grows the parts of a human brain that increases the sense of wellbeing, and increases the production and uptake of brain chemicals such as dopamine, serotonin, oxytocin and endorphins.
+Consistently being thankful (having an Attitude of Gratitude) actually grows the parts of a human brain that increase the sense of wellbeing.
+Thankfulness increases the production and uptake of brain chemicals such as dopamine, serotonin, oxytocin and endorphins.
 That’s good news indeed, and just what human bodies need in times of challenge.
 Literally count your blessings.
 Every day.
 And remember the proverb: ‘Comparisons are odious’.
 You’ll always find people better and worse off than you.
 Don’t compare, be thankful for what you do have.

 4. Turn patients into doctors and nurses!